chiatt/dashboard/README.md

 You can add the dashboard to an Arches project in just a few easy steps.

-1. Install if from this repo (or clone this repo and pip install it locally)
+1. Install if from this repo (or clone this repo and pip install it locally).
 ```
 pip install git+https://github.com/chiatt/dashboard.git
 ```